lsankar4033/traffic-sim/README.md

 Some simple traffic simulation in python.

-# TODO - explain motivation
+# TODO
+- flesh out README
+- make cars respond to cars behind them
+- think about more complex models of deceleration
+- give cars finite size (so collisions don't happen only when points coincide)